MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-server-administration-tools.md

 Remote Server Administration Tools for Windows 10 includes support for remote management of computers that are running the Server Core installation option or the Minimal Server Interface configuration of Windows Server 2016,  Windows Server 2012 R2 , and in limited cases, the Server Core installation options of Windows Server 2012.
 However, Remote Server Administration Tools for Windows 10 cannot be installed on any versions of the Windows Server operating system.

 ### Tools available in this release
-for a list of the tools available in Remote Server Administration Tools for Windows 10, see the table in [Remote Server Administration Tools (RSAT) for Windows Vista, Windows 7, Windows 8, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, and Windows Server 2012 R2](https://go.microsoft.com/fwlink/p/?LinkID=221055).
+for a list of the tools available in Remote Server Administration Tools for Windows 10, see the table in [Remote Server Administration Tools (RSAT) for Windows operating systems](https://support.microsoft.com/en-us/help/2693643/remote-server-administration-tools-rsat-for-windows-operating-systems).

 ### System requirements
 Remote Server Administration Tools for Windows 10 can be installed only on computers that are running Windows 10.
 Remote Server Administration Tools cannot be installed on computers that are running Windows RT 8.1, or other system-on-chip devices.